On Scaling Up 3D Gaussian Splatting Training: Related Works

 \section{Related Works}

-\textit{Large-scale scene reconstruction.} Prior work has proposed systems that use the divide-and-conquer approach to scale 3DGS to work with large scenes.
-VastGaussian~\cite{vastgaussian}, CityGaussisan~\cite{citygaussian}, and Hierarchical Gaussian~\cite{hierarchicalgaussians} divide large scenes into small regions, train on these smaller regions on a single GPU, and then merge the resulting images.
-Hierarchical Gaussian~\cite{hierarchicalgaussians}, Octree-GS~\cite{octreegs} and Scaffold-GS~\cite{scaffoldgs} describe level-of-detail based approaches to adaptively reduce the number of Gaussians considered for particular scenes.
-None of these systems can consider a full large-scale scene directly and achieve the same quality as ours.
-Similar approaches~\cite{meganerf, bungeenerf, nerfxl} have also been used to scale NeRF, but they cannot directly apply to 3DGS which exhibits a different computation pattern as we discussed in Section \ref{sec:introduction}.
+\textit{Large-scale scene reconstruction.} Prior works have proposed the divide-and-conquer approach to scale 3DGS to work with large scenes.
+VastGaussian~\citep{vastgaussian}, CityGaussian~\citep{citygaussian}, and Hierarchical Gaussian~\citep{hierarchicalgaussians} divide large scenes into small regions and train each region separately, and then merge the resulting sub-models.
+Hierarchical Gaussian~\citep{hierarchicalgaussians}, Octree-GS~\citep{octreegs} and CityGaussisan~\citep{citygaussian} describe level-of-detail based approaches to adaptively reduce the number of Gaussians considered for distant objects.
+Grendel's system-level parallelization is complementary to these algorithmic innovations.
+For example, the initial coarse training step in both CityGaussisan~\citep{citygaussian}, and Hierarchical Gaussian~\citep{hierarchicalgaussians} can utilize Grendel for multi-GPU acceleration.
+Similar methods~\citep{meganerf, bungeenerf, nerfxl} have been employed to scale NeRF, but they are not directly applicable to 3DGS due to its distinct computation pattern, as discussed in Section \ref{sec:introduction}.

-\textit{Distributed training for neural networks.} Existing work have exploited various types of parallelism to train neural networks across GPUs.
-These include data parallelism~\cite{pytorch_dp}, tensor parallelism~\cite{megatronlm, megatronlm2}, pipeline parallelism~\cite{gpipe, pipedream} and FSDP~\cite{FSDP, deepspeed}.
-Several systems also support multiple types parallelism and/or aim to automatically partition the workload to optimize training speed~\cite{alpa, gspmd, tofu}.
-However, as we discussed earlier (\S\ref{sec:introduction}), neural network training and 3DGS have very different computation patterns.
-The former performs repeated layer-wise computation dominated by dense matrix multiply operations while the latter's 3 stages training process is irregular and sparse.
-As a result, although \name's distribution strategy may resemble those seen in existing work (e.g., FSDP~\cite{FSDP}), the details are quite different.
+\textit{Distributed Training for 3DGS.} DOGS~\citep{dogs} modifies training with ADMM distributed optimization, averaging Gaussians shared across partition boundaries every 100 iterations.
+This method enables asynchronous training, which can potentially impact convergence rate.
+In contrast, \name preserves the original 3DGS algorithm, maintaining the same convergence characteristics as the single-GPU version.
+RetinaGS~\citep{retinags} also retains the original 3DGS algorithm but employs a distinct parallelization strategy.
+In RetinaGS, each GPU renders the entire image using its local partition of Gaussians, with the rendered outputs subsequently merged.
+However, this approach results in redundant computations, as many GPUs render pixels beyond the opacity saturation depth unnecessarily.
+Distributed training for neural networks is further discussed in Appendix \ref{sec:appendix-related-works}.